hyperledger-archives/ursa-rfcs/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Ursa or any of its sub-components including but not limited to Ursa Core, Ursa Supply Chain, Ursa Seth, the various Ursa SDKs, or the RFC process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.
+You need to follow this process if you intend to make "substantial" changes to Ursa or any of its sub-components or the  RFC process itself.
+What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the project you are proposing to change, but may include the following.

   - Architectural changes